Munich Philharmonic drops star conductor Valery Gergiev over Putin ties | DW | 01.03.2022

 The same day, the Czech Republic's Dvorak Prague festival called off the concerts he was to conduct with the Munich Philharmonic Orchestra in September.

-Similarly, La Scala in Milan had also required the conductor to publicly plead for a "peaceful solution" to the conflict, stating they would otherwise cut short his engagement conducting Tchaikovsky's "The Queen of Spades," scheduled for early March.
+Similarly, La Scala in Milan had also required the conductor to publicly appeal for a "peaceful solution" to the conflict, stating it would otherwise cut short his engagement conducting Tchaikovsky's "The Queen of Spades," scheduled for early March.
 Gergiev's reaction never came.
 "I think we can rule him out at this stage," Milan Mayor Giuseppe Sala told reporters on Monday.

 One of the world's most sought-after conductors, Gergiev's international reputation is tarnished by his support of Putin

-The Philharmonie de Paris, as well as two prestigious classical music festivals in Switzerland, followed the international movement on Monday.
+The Philharmonie de Paris, as well as two prestigious classical music festivals in Switzerland, followed suit on Monday.

 "The invasion of Ukraine by Russia will lead the Cité de la Musique - Philharmonie de Paris to modify its programming in the coming months in solidarity with the Ukrainian people," wrote the Paris concert hall, referring to two Gergiev events planned for April.